 - Telstra EasyCall 3

 Our in-house tester, Scott O’Keefe, and testers Josh and Ben from the Kondinin Group’s Farming Ahead magazine rate the following aspects of each phone:

 Reception Range testing is conducted at Oxley Downs in NSW, which is chosen for its flat topography surrounding a Next G phone tower and lack of interference from any other nearby towers.
 No other mobile network reception is available in this area.
 Josh and Ben travel away from the tower in 500m increments (using GPS) and place two-way calls with the various handsets.
 At the limit of reception, some back-tracking is necessary to pinpoint the exact point at which a particular handset fails.

 Telstra has a Blue Tick program to indicate superior reception performance following a series of in-house tests.
-Our testing found that while all the Blue Tick mobile phones perform well in the outback, including the top model for network sensitivity test, several without the Blue Tick perform just as well, including a prepaid Nokia Windows phone that performed better than all but one mobile.
+Our testing found that while all the Blue Tick mobile phones perform well in the outback, including the top model for network sensitivity test, several without the Blue Tick perform just as well.

 Ergonomics Scott assesses the keypad, touchscreen and keyboard, as well as general handling and menu controls when using the phone.